18F/identity-idva-orchestration/README.md

 ## Deploying the Application

 The github actions workflows are used to provision the services and deploy the applications.
+They should be run in the following sequence:
  1. First the three services need to be provisioned and initialized. `run-dbconfigs` workflow initializes the postgres db and redis. `run-esconfigs` workflow initializes elasticsearch.
  2. All of the `deploy-` workflows and the `run-manifest` can be run concurrently to deploy the microservices comprising this application.